Jorge Polanco Player Props: Twins vs. Guardians

-After going 1-for-4 in his most recent game, Jorge Polanco and the Minnesota Twins face the Cleveland Guardians (who will hand the ball to Logan Allen) at 6:10 PM ET on Saturday.
+Jorge Polanco -- 1-for-4 in his last game -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Cal Quantrill on the hill, on May 7 at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Guardians.
+He had a one-hit performance in his most recent game (1-for-4) against the Guardians.

 Jorge Polanco Game Info & Props vs. the Guardians